oracle-livelabs/oci/healthcare-innovations/ai-vision/train/train-model.md

 ### Objectives

 In this lab, you will:

-* Set a staging bucket required for storing temporary prediction results
-* Create a new image classification model using OCI Vision
+* Create OCI Vision Project
-* Test a model using OCI Vision
+* Create OCI Vision Model
+* Train the Model with the Dataset previously created.
+* Test the Model

 ### Prerequisites